Introduction: Battery Waste Management Rules

 - No person shall place on the market any battery or battery pack unless it is marked with the crossed out wheeled bin symbol as shown in covering at least 3% of the area of the largest side of the battery.

-- When the size of the battery or battery pack is such that the crossed-cut wheeled bin symbol would be smaller than 0.5cm x 0.5 cm, the battery or battery pack needs
+- When the size of the battery or battery pack is such that the crossed-cut wheeled bin symbol is smaller than 0.5cm x 0.5 cm, the battery or battery pack needs

 - No person shall place the market on the battery or a button cell containing mercury, cadmium, or lead unless it is marked with the respective chemical symbol- Hg, cd, PB.